piccolo-orm/targ/docs/src/supported_types.rst

  * Decimal
  * Optional

-You must specify a type annotation for all function arguments, so Targ can convert the input it receives from the command line into the correct type.
+You should specify a type annotation for each function argument, so Targ can convert the input it receives from the command line into the correct type.
+Otherwise, the type is assumed to be a string.

 str
 ---